J535D165/recordlinkage/docs/guides/data_deduplication.rst

 ``dfA`` with all other records in DataFrame ``dfA``.
 In fact, we want to make record pairs.
 Each record pair should contain two different records of DataFrame ``dfA``.
-This process of making record pairs is also called 'indexing'.
+This process of making record pairs is also called "indexing".
 With the ``recordlinkage`` module, indexing is easy.
 First, load the ``recordlinkage.Index`` class and call the ``.full`` method.
 This object generates a full index on a ``.index(...)`` call.
 In case of deduplication of a single dataframe, one dataframe is sufficient as